How much work can you do without a contractor license?

 Depending on the work you want to do, you may find it beneficial to get a proper license.
 If you’re considering becoming a licensed contractor, there are many factors to consider.

 Keep in mind there’s a difference between getting a professional license and registering your business.
-A business license simply lists you in the state registry.
+A business license lists you in the state registry.
 Professional licenses for contractors, however, require passing a competency test, demonstrating relevant work experience, verifying your financial records, and providing proof of general liability insurance.

-Protecting your business with insurance
+Protecting your business with insurance from NEXT

 Contractor insurance helps protect against several risks you’ll encounter on and off the job, from injuries to property damage.